 At the Rolling Meadows Law Offices of Donald J. Cosley, we are fighting to make sure that the answer to that question is "yes."
 We represent stay-at-home dads in communities like Arlington Heights, Palatine and Mt.
 Prospect who are concerned about what might happen in divorce.
 Over the course of nearly 20 years of family law practice, we have seen the uneven treatment stay-at-home dads receive in court.
 Some are happy with the outcome and others are devastated.
-We fight to ensure that our clients are treated fairly and that their relationships with their children remain healthy, as do their financial positions.
+Our stay-at-home-dad divorce attorneys fight to ensure that our clients are treated fairly and that their relationships with their children remain healthy, as do their financial positions.

 Stay-at-Home Dads Face Significant Economic Obstacles

 If the wife is the breadwinner and she leaves, the husband faces the immediate risk of lack of funds.
 The couple may have had a joint checking account, but she might open her own account and begin depositing her checks into it.
 This leaves the man struggling to support himself, and struggling to find the means to pay his own lawyer to handle the divorce.